Butler Foundation Awards $186,632.16 for Projects

 • $10,693 BIOTEK epoch microplate spectrophotometer and software

-• $10,000 for refurbished area to honor student and staff military veterans
+• $10,000 for a refurbished area to honor student and staff military veterans

 • $15,000 Early College Public Safety Academy program support for fall 2015 program launch